Epiphone vs Squier by Fender

 Guitar World Reviews the Epiphone Les Paul PlusTop PRO

-Squier Vintage Modified and Classic Vibe Guitars
+Squier Classic Vibe Guitars

-The Vintage Modified and Classic Vibe series Stratocasters are Squiers with major upgrades to their specs and sound.
+The Vintage Modified and Classic Vibe Series Stratocasters are Squiers with major upgrades to their specs and sound.

 Instead of Agathis tonewood used in the bodies of Standard Squiers, Vintage Modified and Classic Vibe Strats use better materials like Alder (traditionally used in Fender Strats) and Basswood.
 They feature much better pickups and some unique designs hearkening back to Strats gone by.